 In the past, all cows were grass-fed and finished all their lives.
 At the end of their lives, they were most of the time sold to a local butcher and they slaughtered the cow and sold it in their store.

-Nowadays your beef can come from all over the world and you got no idea how it was raised and what it ate but in most cases, this happens.
+Nowadays your beef, including ground beef, can come from all over the world and you got no idea how it was raised and what it ate but in most cases, this happens.

 - A cow starts out on eating grass

-- The cow get moved to a feeding lot
+- The cow gets moved to a feeding lot

 - They eat mostly corn and grains